NativeScript/docs-v7/core-concepts/properties.md

 ## Basic UI Plugin Structure

-The first file `index.d.ts` defines the public API of the control (in our case MyButton).
+The file `index.d.ts` defines the public API of the control (in our case MyButton).

 _index.d.ts_
 ```